Bobby Cox (politician)

-Bobby J. Cox (born February 10, 1980) is a lieutenant colonel in the United States Army Reserve and a member of the South Carolina House of Representatives where he has represented the 21st District since 2018.
+Bobby J. Cox (born February 10, 1980) is a retired Lieutenant Colonel in the United States Army Reserve and a former member of the South Carolina House of Representatives where he represented the 21st District from 2018 to 2026.
 He is a member of the Republican Party and a former Army Ranger.

 Early life, education and military career

 Cox was born in Spartanburg, South Carolina, and graduated from The Citadel, The Military College of South Carolina; as a senior he served as Regimental Commander, the highest-ranking member of the South Carolina Corps of Cadets.
 He holds a Master of Business Administration from the University of North Carolina at Chapel Hill Kenan-Flagler Business School with a distinction in Leadership and a Master of Professional Studies in Legislative Affairs from George Washington University.